stuartcusackie/gradient-field/README.md

 1. Install the field via composer.
 2. Add the field to your blueprints.
 3. Update the field configuration options for presets and disabling custom gradients.
 4. Use the generated CSS in your templates.
+Example below.

 ```
 <div class="w-8 h-8" style="background: {{ gradientField }}"></div>